Glossary

 Account-Based Marketing (ABM) is a B2B strategy that focuses marketing and sales efforts on a defined set of high-value target accounts, using personalized campaigns tailored to each account's specific needs, challenges, and buying committee members.

 Account-Based Marketing (ABM) flips the traditional marketing funnel by starting with a defined list of target accounts and working to engage every relevant stakeholder within those accounts.
-Rather than casting a wide net, ABM concentrates resources on the accounts most likely to generate significant revenue.
+Rather than casting a wide net and hoping to attract the right companies, ABM concentrates resources on the accounts most likely to generate significant revenue, delivering personalized experiences that address each account's specific business challenges.

 Data enrichment is the backbone of effective ABM.
 Without accurate contact data for the buying committee at each target account, personalized outreach falls flat.
-Teams need verified emails, direct phone numbers, accurate job titles, and organizational structure data to execute ABM successfully.
+Teams need verified email addresses to deliver personalized content, direct phone numbers to enable sales follow-up, accurate job titles to tailor messaging by role, and organizational structure data to map the decision-making hierarchy.
+A common ABM failure mode is identifying the right target accounts but lacking the contact data to reach the right people within those accounts.

 Related Terms